 You cannot be paid from the direct payment account for managing the direct payment, or for providing care and support.

 The direct payment cannot be used as personal money or be used towards everyday living costs such as household expenses.
-The direct payment monies cannot purchase items that do not meet the agreed outcomes in the child’s plan.
+The direct payment cannot be used to buy items that do not meet the agreed outcomes in the child’s plan.

 The direct payment cannot be used to buy a service for a child or young person who is no longer an ordinary resident of Sefton other than by prior agreement in writing.